frdr-dfdr/frdr_docs/docs/en/create_new_version.md

 **If only metadata changes are required (e.g., to link to a published article, change author order, or augment the dataset description), or if there is an issue that necessitates completely removing a file from all versions, please contact us at [support@frdr-dfdr.ca](mailto:support@frdr-dfdr.ca)**.
 If you need to change the files in a dataset that is under embargo or in external review (i.e., not yet publicly available), we also ask you to contact us.

-If you have a very large dataset and a substantial number of changes, please contact the FRDR service team at [support@frdr-dfdr.ca](mailto:support@frdr-dfdr.ca).
-We are happy to consult with you about the best path forward.
+For datasets larger than 25 TB, submitters will not be able to initiate a new version themselves.
+Please contact the FRDR support team at [support@frdr-dfdr.ca](mailto:support@frdr-dfdr.ca) for assistance with creating a new version.

 <div class="card-shadow mb-5">
     <div class="card-body" style="padding: 0em;">